 But MATLAB is a proprietary tool.
 Without access to its source code, you have limited understanding of how it works and how you can modify it.
 It is also prohibitively expensive for many people outside of an academic setting, where license fees for a single copy can reach into the thousands of dollars.

 Fortunately, there are many great open source alternatives.
 Depending on your exact objective, you may find one or another will better fit your specific needs.
 Here are three to consider:

 GNU Octave may be the best-known alternative to MATLAB.
-In active development for almost three decades, Octave runs on Windows, Mac, and Linux—and is packaged for most major distributions.
+In active development for almost three decades, Octave runs on Linux, Windows, and Mac—and is packaged for most major distributions.
 If you're looking for a project that is as close to the actual MATLAB language as possible, Octave may be a good fit for you; it strives for exact compatibility, so many of your projects developed for MATLAB may run in Octave with no modification necessary.